shelfwise/receptivefield/README.md

 and set biases to zero.
 In case of Keras API this can be obtained by setting `init_weight=True` in the `KerasReceptiveField(init_weight=True)` constructor.

+# Limitations

+* Numerical approach cannot be used when RF is larger that input image, however one may try to increase the input image size, sice RF parameters depend on the architecture not image.

 # Supported APIs

 Currently only Keras and Tensorflow API are supported.
 However it should be